xmtaha/to-do-app/README.md

 2. Open `index.html` in your browser
 3. Start managing your tasks!

-## 🆕 What's New in v0.0.0.2
+## 🆕 What's New in v0.0.0.3

-- Theme customization for personalized experience
+- Improved dark mode compatibility for a better user experience
-- Easy task import and export functionality
-- Advanced task sorting by priority
-- Comprehensive task history tracking
+- Calendar-based filtering for enhanced task management
-- Improved user interface and performance
+- Mobile compatibility improvements for better usability
+- Introduction of a hamburger menu for mobile navigation

 ## Acknowledgments